nasa-communities/nasa-communities.github.io/_clubs/groc.markdown

 Join us during the day on your personal time for a social run around the campus.
 We accomodate all levels and paces, and will help you pick a route that works for your distance.
 Contact [james.e.leake@nasa.gov](mailto:james.e.leake@nasa.gov) to be added to the GSFC Running Club MS Teams Chat, where we organize times and start points.

+### Meetup

+Since the center closed the fitness center, we meet at B34, which has 6 showers/changing rooms.
+See [Center Showers](#Center Showers) for locations of other shower facilities on campus.

+### Maps

+We'll add some maps of typical runs on GSFC campus.

 ---

 ## Race Results